earwig/earwigbot/docs/customizing.rst

   <earwigbot.irc.connection.IRCConnection.notice>`, :py:meth:`join(chan)
   <earwigbot.irc.connection.IRCConnection.join>`, and
   :py:meth:`part(chan) <earwigbot.irc.connection.IRCConnection.part>`.

+Commands have access to :py:attr:`config.commands[command_name]` for config information, which is a node in :file:`config.yml` like every other attribute of :py:attr:`bot.config`.
+This can be used to store, for example, API keys or SQL connection info, so that these can be easily changed without modifying the command itself.

 It's important to name the command class :py:class:`Command` within the file, or else the bot might not recognize it as a command.
 The name of the file